Yzn-Bai/Yan-Zhenni_Bai.github.io/_pages/about.md

   Through these enhancements, the traditional CTM is modified to better capture the unique dynamics introduced by CAVs and DLs, thereby improving the simulation capability of CAV DL performance in mixed traffic environments.

   Well-designed CAV DL configurations such as <span style="color:blue; font-weight: bold;">number</span>, <span style="color:blue; font-weight: bold;">length</span>, and <span style="color:blue; font-weight: bold;">position</span> are therefore crucial for realizing system-level benefits from CAV technologies, ensuring that the substantial investments in automation and connectivity translate into tangible improvements in efficiency, reliability, and safety at the corridor and network levels.

+  Related research findings have been reported at the 105th Transportation Research Board (TRB) Annual Metting

 Reinforcement Learning-Based Dynamic Dedicated Lane Control for CAVs in Mixed Traffic (working paper)
 ------